Get ₹200 off on Oswal Premium Plan this Christmas! For Class 9-12. Use code CHRISTMAS200 at checkout.

 Explanation:

 Mucus is a thick fluid secreted by the inner lining of the stomach .
-It protects the lining of the stomach from gastric juice. i.e hydrochloric acid .
-Mucous itself protects the mucous membrane of the stomach from auto-digestion.
+It protects the lining of the stomach from gastric juice. i.e hydrochloric acid.
+It prevents the stomach’s own acidic gastric juices from damaging the stomach lining and helps to protect the mucous membrane from auto-digestion.

 Q 3.
 Why do we perform the iodine test?